 Private Instruction is offered with material and performance of increasing difficulty as the student develops.
-Private Instruction will be required of any student receiving an annual music scholarship of \$4,000 or more.
+Private Instruction is required of all music majors and minors and any student receiving an annual music scholarship of \$4,000 or more.
 That is, a student may not take Instrumental or Voice Practicum and receive a \$4,000 music scholarship.
 A minimum of 12 lessons and performance at a faculty jury are required.
 The course may be repeated until the requirement is fulfilled.
 Service Playing (MUS 230) does NOT fulfill the MUS 080 requirement for the music major or music minor.
 Prerequisite for applied organ: formal piano training and music reading ability.